Agent Harness Engineering: Why Architecture Matters More Than the Model

 Conclusion

-Harness engineering is not a buzzword, nor is it an optional feature.
-It is the discipline that determines whether AI agents work productively or burn tokens.
+Harness engineering is not a buzzword, nor an optional extra.
+It is the discipline that decides whether AI agents work productively or simply burn tokens.

-It is not the teams with the most developers who will win in 2026 – but those whose harness architecture reliably orchestrates AI agents.
+The teams that win in 2026 will not be the ones with the most developers, but the ones whose harness architecture reliably orchestrates AI agents.

-If you want to check your existing codebase to see where AI agents are currently still being hindered, a focused architecture review is the fastest starting point.
+If you want to find out where AI agents are still being held back in your existing codebase, a focused architecture review is the fastest place to start.

 Let's talk about your project